 We are glad you have found us!
 We are here to help make transport more integrated, more accessible and more popular.
 Whether it’s buses, community transport, car share schemes, cycling facilities, access to walking routes or community car clubs, Dales Connect is here to help.

 As part of DITA (Dales Integrated Transport Alliance) we act as a central information and advice point to people visiting or living in the Dales and Nidderdale AONB to enable them to be aware of what their transport options are.
 We aim to operate around eight “hubs”—central transport information and advice points that are run by local volunteers in towns and villages in the Dales Connect area.
-These are already open in Grassington, Hawes, Sedbergh, Leyburn, Masham and Pateley Bridge, with Settle opening later in 2013.
+These are open in Grassington, Hawes, Sedbergh, Leyburn, Masham, Pateley Bridge, Settle and Reeth.

 DITA was formed by a group of people living in or near the Yorkshire Dales who were concerned that rural transport was in decline.
 How could we begin to reverse that decline?
 We decided to apply for Government funding to enable us to carry out research and come up with community-based solutions.